|

 is very important in itself.
 But it is even more important

-in relation to economics because it is now increasingly comprehended
+in relation to economics because it is now increasingly

-not directed at productive capacity (when it should so directed);
+of nothing; is not directed at productive capacity (when

-and that interest is added when such addition is not necessary.
+it should so directed); and that interest is added when

-It can be expected that the new comprehension of finance and
+the new comprehension of finance and money supply will soon

-money supply will soon be founding a revolution in the theory
+be founding a revolution in the theory and practice of economics.

 7.10 Gold (or other commodity) backed 100% reserve Islamic